About Safe + Sound

 Meet Gill McCulloch, Coquitlam resident and owner of Safe + Sound

 Gill immigrated to Canada in 1996 with her husband Warren and has lived and worked in the Tri-Cities since 1998.
-As a proud Member of the Tri-Cities Chamber of Commerce and BBB, she enjoys working with local businesses in the Metro Vancouver Area.
+As a proud Member of the Tri-Cities Chamber of Commerce and BBB, she enjoys working with local businesses in the Metro Vancouver Area and providing training for their staff.

 Gill wants people to know how to give CPR to a person in cardiac arrest, to have the skills to save a choking baby and to be able to help a person who is considering taking their own life.